Hindostan Falls, Indiana

-Hindostan Falls is an extinct unincorporated community in Center Township, Martin County, in the U.S. state of Indiana.
+Hindostan Falls is a former unincorporated community in Center Township, Martin County, in the U.S. state of Indiana.

 Founding and early history

 Hindostan was founded at the falls of the East Fork of the White River in 1816.
 The settlement sat along the original stagecoach route between New Albany and Vincennes and was one of the only roads in the new state of Indiana, which had been a territory until 1816.
 By 1820, it was the largest community in what was then still Daviess County and the most promising town on the White River.
-The town was named “Hindostan" by a soldier, Captain Caleb Fellows, an English immigrant who had served with the British East India Company in India before he came to the United States and invested in land along the still raw Indiana frontier.
+The town was named "Hindostan" by a soldier, Captain Caleb Fellows, an English immigrant who had served with the British East India Company in India before he came to the United States and invested in land along the still raw Indiana frontier.

 By 1820, about 1,200 people lived in the new town, making it one of the largest settlements in frontier Indiana.
 Many lived on houseboats on the White River.
 The surge of population toward new land on the Indiana and Illinois frontiers, as well as Hindostan's location along the stagecoach route, meant that it was constantly open to carriers of disease.
 Disease eventually destroyed the town.